nuke-web3/book/content/risc-zero/zypher-buildathon/slides.md

   - Enabling incomplete information games (e.g. “fog of war” mechanics)
 - Can prove final score without revealing _anything_ about the game that resulted in it!
 Proof of Exploit CTF.

-- todo Mention alternatives?
-Why we are a good or the best choice? (privacy possible, not solidity or DSL specific)
 - Off-chain: CFT game where you prove you got a flag without revealing it (because that needs to remain secret) no 3rd party to check, use a proof!

 ---